Phantom-works/.github/profile/README.md

 ## About me
 ***
 My name is [Bram Verkuijlen](https://github.com/BramVerkuijlen).
-I'm currently in my third semester of software engeneering and a student of [Fontys ICT Eindhoven](https://fontys.nl/Studeren/Opleidingen/HBO-ICT.htm) .
+I'm currently in my third semester of software engineering and a student of [Fontys ICT Eindhoven](https://fontys.nl/Studeren/Opleidingen/HBO-ICT.htm) .

 ## About the project